figueroaignacio/fcc-certification-projects/README.md

 Yep, as I said, coding is hard.
 But is magic, wonderful, powerful as well.
 This passionate world is for those who are curious and self-taught and interested in understanding how the world works nowadays.

 At first, you may not feel like a coding expert.
 But everyone has a starting point, right?
 Go to your computer and start doing something, it doesn't matter what it is, just write some code.
-Maybe you're going to be surprised on how talented you are.
+You might be surprised at how talented you are.

 If you're interested to contact me, I'll leave you my social medias below